suit-wg/suit-report/draft-ietf-suit-report.md

 {::boilerplate bcp14-tagged}

-The terms "Author", "Recipient", and "Manifest" are defined in Section 2 of
+The terms "Author", "Recipient", and "Manifest" are defined in
-{{I-D.ietf-suit-manifest}}.
+{{Section 2 of I-D.ietf-suit-manifest}}.

 Additionally, this document uses the term
 Boot: initialization of an executable image.
 Although this